 Unfortunately, neither of these strategies helps if you’ve already downloaded and installed an update that broke something.
-This becomes even more difficult if that update is a major new Windows build, like the Fall Creators Update expected to arrive in September, 2017.
+This becomes even more difficult if that update is a major new Windows build, like the Fall Creators Update released in September, 2017.
 The good news is that Windows provides a way uninstall major build updates and the smaller, more typical, Windows updates.

 Uninstall Major Build Updates

 There are two different types of updates in Windows 10.
 Aside from traditional patches, Microsoft occasionally releases bigger “builds” of Windows 10.
 The first major update to Windows 10 released was the November Update in November 2015, which made it version 1511.
 The Fall Creators Update, which was released in September 2017, is version 1709.

 After installing a major new build, Windows keeps the files necessary to uninstall the new build and revert to your previous one.
 The catch is that those files are only kept around for about a month.
 After 10 days, Windows automatically deletes the files, and you can no longer roll back to the previous version without doing a re-installation.

 Note: Rolling back a build also works if you’re part of the Windows Insider Program and you’re helping test new, unstable preview builds of Windows 10.
 If a build you install is too unstable, you can roll back to the one you were previously using.